 The beast ascending from the bottomless pit with seven heads, ten horns, and seven crowns represents a powerful and malevolent force, often interpreted as a symbol of oppressive and tyrannical worldly powers.

-This Beast, arising from the sea, symbolizes a force of evil and oppression that seeks to exert control and authority over humanity.
+This Beast, arising from the sea, symbolises a force of evil and oppression that seeks to exert control and authority over humanity.

 The seven heads, ten horns, and ten crowns represent the Beast's dominion and influence over earthly kingdoms and rulers.
 The name of blasphemy upon his forehead signifies his defiance of God and his opposition to divine authority.